SeanTangney/cul/README.md

 ### Tutorials
 - I used the code institute tutorials and boutique ado tutorials for help.
 - I used [CodeWithStein](https://www.youtube.com/c/CodeWithStein) tutorials for help with general django and blog problems.
+- I used [Codemy.com](https://www.youtube.com/c/Codemycom) youtube tutorials were also used for help with general django and blog problems.
 - I used [StackOverflow](https://stackoverflow.com/) when debugging.

 ### Special Thanks